tonytodorov/tonytodorov/README.md

 ![WordPress](https://img.shields.io/badge/Wordpress-21759B?style=flat&logo=wordpress&logoColor=white)
 ![Elementor](https://img.shields.io/badge/Elementor-9146FF?style=flat&logo=elementor&logoColor=white)

-I am an independent and self-motivated Java Web Development student.
+I am a self-motivated Java Web Development student.
 I have been involved in the development of a project related to the recreation of a board game.

 The project is a prototype of the popular board game Dungeon&Dragons.
 The game starts with the creation of a character, after that he has to kill a certain number of monsters to advance to the next level.
 During this time, the character can collect items with which can create weapons, armor for his main purpose - to kill final monster.
 My main responsibility was database development.